• facebook

 Integrity check successful

-6. Please stop the Information Store service and initiate a defragmentation process for both the private and public store databases.
-Additionally, it’s essential to perform this step if your available disk space is running low.
+6. Halt the Information Store service and run a de-fragmentation of the private and public store databases.
+Moreover, you must run this step if you are low on disk space.
 To do so, run the following commands

 1. To defragment Priv1.edb: